wilsonCernWq/TinyVolumeRenderer/projects/slice/README.md

 ## Any known bugs in your assignment ##

-1. Although I implemented opacity correction, but I noticed that the final color will still change if I change the number of slices to be rendered.
+* Although I implemented opacity correction, but I noticed that the final color will still change if I change the number of slices to be rendered.
 This bug didn't showup in the second assignment.

-2. My renderer can load NEGHIP dataset correctly, but it cannot read CSAFE dataset for some readons.
+* My renderer can load [NEGHIP](data/neghip.json) dataset correctly, but it cannot read [CSAFE](data/csafe_heptane.json) dataset properly for some readons.

 ## How to Compile ##

+The program requires OpenGL 4+ with 3D texture support.
+I don't recommend running it on Mac.
+I have tested it on Linux (Ubuntu and CentOS 7) machines.

 ```
 mkdir build